 Interview day

-Per AAMC and AAN guidelines, our interview sessions during the 2022-2023 application season, will take place via Zoom between late October and mid-January.
+Our interview interview sessions during the 2024-2025 application season will take place via video conferencing (e.g., Zoom) between November and January.

-Our interview sessions take place over a two-day period, typically on Monday or Tuesday.
+Interview sessions take place over two half days, typically on Monday and Tuesday.

-The Monday afternoon session starts with a greeting from our chief residents, Michael Butler, MD, and William Everett, MD, followed by an internal medicine overview, provided by one of the internal medicine chief residents.
-You will then have the opportunity to meet our department Chair Jin-Moo Lee, MD, PhD, and our Acting Program Director Renee Van Stavern, MD.
+The Monday afternoon session starts with a welcome and program overview from our program director, Peter Kang, MD, MSCI.
+This will be followed by meeting two of our alumni faculty members who will provide their perspectives on their career pathway at WashU Neurology.
+Our administrative chief residents, Salena Cui, MD and Jared Goodman, MD, PhD, will then welcome you and provide a resident’s perspective of the St. Louis and WashU community.
+This will be followed by the opportunity to meet our department chair, Jin-Moo Lee, MD, PhD, and our vice chair of education and clerkship director, Douglas Larsen, MD, MEd.
 They will provide you with a brief overview of the opportunities available within our program and answer any questions you may have.
-The day will end with a virtual social hour, hosted by our chief residents, where you will have an opportunity to meet several our residents.
+Directly following, we provide a subspecialty division introduction and Q&A session* where you can spend time with faculty members in a specific division of your choice to learn about their specialties.
+The day will then end with a virtual social hour, hosted by our chief residents where you will have an opportunity to meet several our residents.